 Always engage only contractors from the DRC to do your renovation works, even for the little things that don’t require HDB’s approval.
 Your licensed contractor will submit the renovation permit to HDB on your behalf, and ensure that the renovation works adhere to your estate’s renovation guidelines, such as not carrying out noisy renovation work on weekends, public holidays, and the eve of public holidays.

-List of recommended contractors & interior designers
+List of top contractors & interior designers on Carousell

 To start you off on your hunt for the right interior designer or contractor, here are some of the trusted contractors you can engage with through Carousell!
 These recommended service providers have each received at least 20 4.9-star reviews.
 Read past reviews by clicking on the names of each service provider and request quotations with Carousell’s Chat function!

 Top 5 best renovation providers

 |Edward Oh Renovations Services|